 Other than that, beam tint is great, as well as beam distance!
 The switch is responsive, and easy to keep off (when the light is off).

-Banggood.com is the exclusive merchant for BLF products.
-Visit them for a great price on the BLF Q8!
-And for an even BETTER price, use this code; M4DQ8.
-I highly recommend it 😀
+Banggood.com is the #1 merchant for BLF products.
+Visit them and check out the BLF Q8!
+And to sweeten the deal, use this code at checkout for an additional discount; M4DQ8.